 In September, European clothing brand Pull & Bear launched “Be More Barrio,” a global movement that asks, “What if the world acted like one neighborhood?”
-Be it your in local town or another time zone, neighborhoods share a sense of unity, love, and common elements beyond just stereotypical cultural nuances.
+Be it your in local town or another time zone, neighborhoods share a sense of unity, love, and common elements beyond just stereotypes.

 “The same type of cafés, launderettes, shops, bakeries, parties with friends at a flat, relationships with our neighbors… and, of course, the same way of dressing.
 We like this ‘neighborhood’ essence that combines the familiar and the cosmopolitan,” Pull & Bear said.